fsprojects/FAKE/help/gettingstarted.md

     packages\FAKE\tools\FAKE.exe build.fsx %*

-This will make sure that Paket is installed and that the paket dependencies are restored before running the build script.

 If you run this batch file from the command line, Paket will be bootstrapped and the paket dependencies will be restored before running the build script.
 In this case, then the latest FAKE version will be [downloaded via nuget](http://nuget.org/packages/FAKE/).
 If everything works fine you will get the following output: